syncfusion-content/wpf-docs/wpf/Navigation-pane/Changing-the-orientations-of-GroupBar-GroupBar-itemsGroupView-GroupViewItems.md

 ---
 layout: post
-title: Changing the orientations of GroupBar in Navigation Pane | Syncfusion
+title: Changing the orientations in WPF Navigation Pane| Syncfusion
 description: Learn here all about Changing the orientations of GroupBar GroupBar itemsGroupView GroupViewItems support in Syncfusion WPF Navigation Pane control and more.
 platform: wpf
 control: Navigation Pane